 In Ontario, health and safety in mining operations fall under the jurisdiction of Regulation 854 - Mines and Mining Plants, made under the Occupational Health and Safety Act (OHSA).
-Specifically, the requirements for limiting worker inhalation exposure to DEE are prescribed under Subsection 183.1 (5).
+Specifically, the requirements for limiting worker inhalation exposure to DEE are prescribed under Subsection 183.2 (where diesel-powered equipment is operated in an underground mine, the time-weighted average exposure of a worker to elemental carbon shall not be more than 0.12 milligrams per cubic metre of air.).
 Worker exposure to DEE in industrial, agricultural, and construction sectors is regulated under other regulations made under the OHSA.